Virtuant/hadoop-admin-2019/docs/hive-orc-spark.md

 In this lab, we will explore how you can access and analyze data on Hive from Spark.

-In particular, you will learn:
+In particular, you should learn:

 *    How to interact with Apache Spark through an interactive Spark shell
 *    How to read a text file from HDFS and create a RDD